 This April in particular is a milestone for myself and this blog in my path to innovation and personal development because this site, Blogging4Jobs as it stands now will be no more.
 Blogging4Jobs has been a great place for me to learn, grow and evolve these past 8 1/2 years, but it’s time to try something new.
 I’m letting go.
 It’s time to move on.
 This butterfly is leaving its cocoon.

-Starting in April, Blogging4Jobs will be reborn into something new that better aligns with my own personal, professional and business development.
+Starting this fall, Blogging4Jobs will be reborn into something new that better aligns with my own personal, professional and business development.
 This quote from Roger von Oech really resonated with me.

 “It’s easy to come up with new ideas; the hard part is letting go of what worked for you two years ago, but will soon be out of date.”— Roger von Oech